jgallen23/hubsearch/README.md

 #HubSearch

 Github is awesome, but what it's lacking is good search results.
 It's very hard to filter out all the crappy, abandoned repos.
-HubSearch is a small web app that leverages Github's api to provide a better experience for search.
-You can check it out [here](http://projects.jga.me/hubsearch)
+HubSearch is a small web app that leverages Github's api to provide a better experience for search by giving each repo a score based on watchers, forks and when it was last commited to.
+You can also sort by any of these metrics.

+You can check it out [here](http://projects.jga.me/hubsearch).

 ##Setup